 “The public prosecution judges think that their role consists of filling up detention centres, particularly the one in Bouchoucha”, lawyer Adnane Labidi tells inkyfada, analysing the public prosecution’s way of applying the law “according to a philosophy of protecting civil order”.
 Mr Abidi believes that “such a philosophy comes from notions inherited from previous centuries.
 The modern conception of criminal procedures is based on protecting the individual human being, which naturally ensures protection of civil order”.

 According to the Tunisian constitution, the Public Prosecution’s Office carries out its functions within the framework of the general direction of the government's official criminal policy, as part of judicial justice.
-Under the supervision of the State Secretary for Justice, the Public Prosecutor’s Office is required to monitor the implementation of the law in accordance with the Code of Criminal Procedure.
+Under the supervision of the State Secretary for Justice, the Public Prosecutor’s Office is required to monitor the implementation of the law in accordance with the Criminal Procedure Code.

 Article 115 of the Tunisian Constitution